-These attempts to re-position the UK government on Europe have led to changes in the constellation key actors at the core of UK European policy making.
+These attempts to re-position the UK government on Europe have led to changes in the constellation of key actors at the core of UK European policy making.
 As we have seen the office of Prime Minister and the role of his advisers on Europe have been enhanced.
-The increase in the size of COES and the raising of the status of its leading officials and its focus on No 10 has extended the Prime Minister's ability to act on matters European.
-Also Blair's more executive, almost presidential style has meant that the secretariat has been able to speak with more authority to departments.
-Again this is an addition of resource and clout to the already established position of Prime Minister as lead player in relation to European policy making.
-A position which has gradually been evolving over the period since the establishment of the European Council in 1976.
+The increase in the size of COES and the raising of the status of its leading officials and its focus on No 10 have extended the Prime Minister's ability to act on matters European.
+Also Blair's more executive, almost presidential style has meant that the secretariat has been able to speak with more authority to other departments - except the Treasury, where Gordon Brown holds sway.
+Again this is an addition of resource and clout to the already established position of Prime Minister as lead player in relation to European policy making, brought about by the creation of the European Council in 1975.
 Also enhanced has been the office of Minister of State Europe, but the significance of this post depends upon the qualities of the incumbent and their relationship with the Prime Minister.
-Not all the incumbents have had good access to No 10 or have been effective in exploiting the opportunities available to them.
-In addition, the position of cabinet ministers has been extended, at least so far as engaging with their European counterparts are concerned.
-The bi-lateral aspect of the Step Change initiative has sought to encourage more regular and purposeful interaction on the part of minister and their European counterparts.
+Not all incumbents have had good access to No 10 or have been effective in exploiting the opportunities available to them.
+The bilateral aspect of the Step Change initiative has encouraged cabinet ministers to undertake more regular and purposeful interaction with their European counterparts.

-Given these changes in position how have these actors responded?
-Blair certainly began well on Europe and has sustained a high EU profile.
-However, over time the gains of increased contact and diplomacy have been compromised by UK reticence over an increasing number of key issues such as joining the EURO and the European Convention.
-Most significantly UK support for the US led invasion of Iraq has undermined much of the gains made in EU diplomacy and coalition building especially with France and Germany.
-More broadly the bi-lateral offensive at ministerial level was initially skewed towards France and Germany with 70 and 88 ministerial visits respectively in the year 1999 - 2000.
-In the following year more was done to exploit contacts with Spain and Belgium (who held the Presidency).
+Given these changes in position how have these actors responded in exploiting the opportunities available to them?
+A number of initiatives have been launched by the British government at EU level, notably on policies such as in labour market reform, defence, and asylum.
+In terms of bilateral ministerial visits, they were initially skewed towards France and Germany with 70 and 88 ministerial visits respectively in the year 1999 - 2000 (Foreign and Commonwealth Office, 1999, 2000 and 2001).
+In the following year more was done to exploit contacts with Spain and Belgium (who held the EU Presidency).
+The Step Change, bi-lateral programme also contains some innovative features which adapt established European ways of working with an emphasis on networking and coalition building.
 Notably the least active core department in terms of ministerial contacts was the Treasury.
-So the overall picture of the actual exploitation of the opportunities envisaged in the step change programme has been patchy.
-Moreover, judging by opinion polls, the attempt to educate the public about the facts of Europe has failed to register.
-Of course, it is essential to recall that the step change initiative is a 10 year project.
-In the meantime, if we are to generalise, then it is fair to say that so far there significant new opportunities for actors have been created and extra resources put in place, but actual delivery has been limited.
+So the overall picture of the actual exploitation of the opportunities envisaged in the Step Change programme has been uneven.
+In the meantime, if we are to generalise, then it is fair to say that so far significant new opportunities for actors have been created and extra resources put in place.
+We comment on the impact of these initiatives below.